 Washing my hair is one of those things I know is good for me and my hair, but I still absolutely do not look forward to doing.
-In all honesty, it is a day’s work; between pre-poo, shampoo, conditioner, deep conditioning, moisturizing, detangling, and all of those other time-consuming tasks, I’m fed up.
+In all honesty, it is a day’s work; between pre-poo, shampoo, conditioner, deep conditioning(affiliate link), moisturizing, detangling, and all of those other time-consuming tasks, I’m fed up.

 Because I can be so anti-wash day, I searched far and wide for a shortcut that will allow me to hold off on washing my hair a little longer than usual.
 When I say “short cut”, I don’t mean using dry shampoo or simply doing a water-only wash–no. I mean being able to cleanse and detox my scalp without all of the added steps between regular wash days.

 I tried all types of hair rinses and all-in-one products, but none of them seemed to really do it for me.
 I went through so many different regimens and products until I learned about scalp exfoliation.

 Scalp exfoliation is exactly what it sounds like: exfoliating the scalp, or removing dead skin cells and build-up from your skin and pores.
 Now I’ve always exfoliated my face so I had an idea what the process was like, but I was still nervous to do it on my scalp.